manuelbua/gitver/README.md

 This is the repository now:

-    * 7a8d491  (tag: v0.0.1, master) (Sun Jan 5 16:42:17 2014) Add .gitignore file (Manuel Bua)
+    * 7837a7c  (tag: v0.0.1, master) (Sun Jan 5 16:42:17 2014) Add .gitignore file (Manuel Bua)
-    * d2009eb  (Sun Jan 5 16:39:59 2014) even more (Manuel Bua)
+    * 9a06012  (Sun Jan 5 16:39:59 2014) even more (Manuel Bua)
-    * 8a19d37  (HEAD) (Sun Jan 5 16:39:59 2014) one more (Manuel Bua)
+    * 594b422  (HEAD) (Sun Jan 5 16:39:59 2014) one more (Manuel Bua)
-    * 9408667  (tag: v0.0.0) (Sun Jan 5 16:39:59 2014) initial commit (Manuel Bua)
+    * 23fdbb5  (tag: v0.0.0) (Sun Jan 5 16:39:59 2014) initial commit (Manuel Bua)

-At this point, running *gitver* should produce a warning message, that is, we didn't include `.gitver` configuration directory in the `.gitignore` file from the start, we did that only at a later time, so let's ignore the warning:
+At this point, running *gitver* should generate the same `.gitignore` warning message as before: that is, recall that we didn't include `.gitver` configuration directory in the `.gitignore` file from the start, we did it only at a later time:

-    $ gitver --ignore-gitignore
+    $ gitver
-    (ignoring .gitignore warning)
+    Warning: it's highly recommended to EXCLUDE the gitver configuration from the repository!
+    Please include the following line in your .gitignore file:
+        .gitver

     Latest tag: v0.0.0
     NEXT: 0.0.1
-    Current build ID: 8a19d37bc1521aa1e242b63db672f3699ba70fe7
+    Current build ID: 594b422bc1521aa1e242b63db672f3699ba70fe7
-    Current version: v0.0.1-SNAPSHOT-1/8a19d37b
+    Current version: v0.0.1-SNAPSHOT-1/594b422b

-Now, back to master in preparation for the next section:

-    $ git checkout master
+Note that this will not prevent operations such as `gitver info` to continue, but acting on the *gitver* storage via `gitver next` will be disabled, until you take action to exclude its directory from the repository.

+Actually, you *can* force operations to continue (`--ignore-gitignore`), even if not recommended, but you must know what you are doing: *gitver* itself store your data in its .gitver directory and whenever a checkout is performed this data will change too, and that's not what you want.

 ## Template-based version information blobs

-One of the main reasons for this script to exists is to be able to also automatically update the project own's version information blob (e.g. `VersionInfo.java`, `version.py`, ...).
+One of the main reasons for this script to exists is to be able to also automatically update the project own's version information *blob* (e.g. `VersionInfo.java`, `version.py`, ...) or some other external file with the project's version information.

-I usually keep it *excluded* from the repository itself with a `.gitignore` directive since not only there would be no point in tracking it, but also it would be hihgly impractical given that each time it updates the repository would become **dirty** again.
+I usually keep it *excluded* from the repository itself with a `.gitignore` directive, not only there would be no point in tracking it, but also it would be highly impractical, given that each time it updates the repository becomes **dirty** again.

 ## Template format

-The only **required** bit of information *gitver* needs is where the output of this template should be placed, so the first line shall only contain the path to the output file in a Bash-style comment (spaces are trimmed):
+The only **required** bit of information *gitver* needs is where the output of the template should be placed, so the first line shall only contain the path to the output file in a Bash-style comment (spaces are trimmed):

     # /path/to/project/file.extension

 The rest of the file is obviously up to you, an example is available at the "Template example" section.

+*Why is the format starting with a Bash-style comment, you say?* The initial version of *gitver* was a Bash script, so it was a natural choice to adopt that: i then realized i didn't like how things were and rewrote all it in Python, but the template format stayed the same because it was *simple*.

 ## Template variables